See the list of vulnerabilities detected

 - Access the group where the target type of vulnerability was detected.

-- In the Vulnerabilities section, click on the type of vulnerability.
+- In the Injected section, click on the type of vulnerability.

 - In the Locations section, click on the Notify button.